biduaiotsecurity/aiotsecuritysdk_dev_help/xdns.md

          ret += "/system:\n"
          ret += " ".join(str(x) for x in sorted(violators)) + "\n"

-\+ return ret
++ return ret

-\#verify that all domains launched form /vendor do not have the coredomain
+#verify that all domains launched form /vendor do not have the coredomain

-\#attribute
+#attribute
 violators = []

 ```